L-E-R/Udacity/FrontEndNanoDegree/Arcade/README.md

 1. If you haven't done it already, get the code.
 1. Once you have the code run `npm install` to downlaod the required packages.
 1. Run `npm run dev` to build and launch a local http server to host the game.
-1. Open your browser and navigat to `http://localhost:9000` to see the game in the browser.
+1. Open your browser and navigate to `http://localhost:9000` to see the game in the browser.

 ## How To Play
 ### Objective